StephD03/StephD03/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on personal projects
+- 🔭 I’m currently working as a Technical Writer-Editor at a cybersecurity company
-- 🌱 I’m improving my skills on Git, Static site generators, and rST!
+- 🌱 I’m improving my skills on Git, Static site generators, rST AND in my knowledge in Cybersec of course!
-- 👯 I’m looking to collaborate in open-source software documentation.
+- 👯 I’m ALWAYS looking to collaborate in open-source software documentation.

     - ⚡ **Active goals**: Looking for opportunities to contribute to documentation in open-source orgs.
     - ⚡ **Others**: Getting my *learning bites, snacks, and meals* of technology daily!